Poonam2220/Nakuri_Job_Scraper/README.md

   * chromedriver_path: The path to the Chrome WebDriver executable.

  ## Credits
- The structure of the scraping code was adapted from @ raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data)
+ The structure of the scraping code was adapted from @raghwendraranjeet (https://github.com/raghwendraranjeet/Naukri_Data)

 # Contributing